Revision date: 28 October 2025

 4. International Data Transfers

 CloudRock is a global business which means that personal data may be transferred to, stored in, or processed at, a destination outside the United Kingdom (‘UK’) and/or the European Economic Area (‘EEA’).
-Whenever we transfer personal data to countries outside of the UK or EEA, we comply with all applicable legal requirements and ensure all necessary safeguards are in place to protect your personal data, including your rights and the ability to exercise those rights.
+Whenever we transfer personal data to countries outside of the UK or EEA, we are required to comply with all applicable legal requirements and ensure all necessary safeguards are in place to protect your personal data, including your rights and the ability to exercise those rights.

-For personal data transfers from the UK or EEA to another country without an Adequacy Decision, we ensure that:
+For personal data transfers from the UK or EEA to another country without an Adequacy Decision, we will ensure that:

 ii. we have implemented appropriate technical and organizational measures.